gbmhunter/blog/content/posts/updates/2012/06-09-skateboard-h-bridge-blew-up-for-the-10th-time.md

 - Electric Skateboard
 tags:
 - blow up
-- dac
+- DAC
 - electric skateboard
-- emf
+- EMF
 - half-bridge
 - motor
-- pwm
+- PWM
 ---

 So the half-bridge blew up again.
 This time it was bad, since it was my final design (printed on proper PCB).
 It is also the design I thought I had prototyped enough that I was confident that it would work.
 It blew up while stopping the motor suddenly from about 1/4 speed (with no load).